movalex/BMD_requests/README.md

 11. Modifiers as nodes in own node viewer

-12. RightClick on option for example comps like Houdini
+12. Right-Click on option for example comps like Houdini

 13. Add the possibility to replace a node with another one from the flow with keystroke + mouse drag.
-Eg. I have a merge node connected to my tree but I want to change it to a bool already existing in my flow viewer.
-I should be able to hold down ctrl, drag the bool over my merge and they should swap places, connecting FG and BG (or other equal named inputs) automaticly.
+Eg. I have a merge node connected to my tree but I want to change it to a Bool already existing in my flow viewer.
+I should be able to hold down Ctrl, drag the Bool over my merge and they should swap places, connecting FG and BG (or other equal named inputs) automatically.

 14. Add the option to open node groups in full flow views (ether as sub tabs or replace the flow content with group and include an exit button)

-15. Add a filtering dialog that highlights the border of all nodes in the flow of a selected type, active/inactive within a given frame range, contain expresions, contain custom controls, or contain keyframes.
+15. Add a filtering dialog that highlights the border of all nodes in the flow of a selected type, active/inactive within a given frame range, contain expressions, contain custom controls, or contain keyframes.

 16. Overhaul the Custom Controls interface so it is easier to use and commit changes without closing the interface.